450, Saint-Jean-Baptiste Avenue, Suite 10

 About Opération Enfant Soleil:

-Opération Enfant Soleil is a 3-star charity that is financially transparent.
-It has a C+ results reporting grade which is below average.
-For every dollar donated to the charity, 68 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Opération Enfant Soleil is a 3-star charity.
+It has a C Results Reporting grade, which is below average.
+For every dollar donated to the charity, 69 cents are available to go to the cause, within Ci's reasonable range.
+The charity's reserves can fund its annual program costs for one year and four months.

 Founded in 1988, Opération Enfant Soleil (OES) raises funds to improve pediatric care for children across Québec.
-Most funds are distributed to the four major pediatric centres in Québec: the CHU de Québec-Laval University’s Centre mère-enfant Soleil, the CHU Sainte-Justine in Montréal, the Montreal Children’s Hospital of the McGill University Health Centre, and the CIUSSS de l’Estrie-CHU de Sherbrooke.
-OES also provides grants to local organizations and regional hospitals.
-The charity reports almost 60,000 youth are hospitalized annually in the specialised or regional hospitals.
-The grant money is used to acquire technologies, upgrade facilities, and purchase specialized equipment for treatment.
-As of 2023, 76% of Quebecers are aware of Opération Enfant Soleil, a 3% increase from 2022.
+Most funds are distributed to the four major pediatric centres in Québec: the CHU de Québec-Laval University’s Centre Mère-enfant Soleil, the CHU Sainte-Justine in Montréal, the Montréal Children’s Hospital of the McGill University Health Centre, and the CIUSSS de l’Estrie-CHU de Sherbrooke.
+Operation Enfant Soleil also provides grants to local organizations and regional hospitals.
+The charity reports that every year there are over 200,000 visits to pediatric emergency departments in Québec and over 55,000 pediatric hospitalizations.

 My anchor